 Chronic Lyme Disease: Symptoms, Causes, Diagnosis, and Treatment

 Chronic lyme disease is an illness that’s transmitted to humans through the bite of a black-legged tick infected with the bacterium Borrelia burgdorferi (B. burgdorferi).
-While not a life-threatening illness, Lyme disease can cause an array of symptoms and, if not properly treated, can lead to ongoing illness and complications involving the heart, joints, and nervous system.
+While not a life-threatening illness, Lyme disease can cause an array of persistent symptoms and, if not properly treated, can lead to ongoing illness and complications involving the heart, joints, and nervous system.

 Prompt diagnosis and treatment with antibiotics cures the infection in most people, however, the recovery process isn’t always so cut-and-dry.
 Up to 20 percent of people[1] infected with Lyme disease will continue to have chronic symptoms despite a prompt diagnosis and appropriate use of antibiotics.
 These people may go on to suffer from Lyme disease symptoms for months, or even years—a condition that’s referred to as chronic Lyme disease.